 - Northern and Eastern Europe, Canada.

-These areas strongly reflect Kedge’s position in terms of CSR and embody its internationalisation strategy; they have universities and business schools that are recognised worldwide for their academic prestige, providing courses in English and offering added value to the employment market.
-They are often universities with which Kedge and its campuses have a connection.
+These areas strongly reflect KEDGE’s CSR positioning and embody its internationalisation strategy; they have universities and business schools that are recognised worldwide for their academic prestige, providing courses in English and offering added value to the employment market.
+These are often universities with which KEDGE and its campuses have a connection.

-The strategy of increasing inter-institution agreements follows a philosophy embracing quality and academic standards:
+The strategy of developing inter-institutional agreements follows a philosophy embracing quality and academic standards:

-Erasmus Charter, ranking, international accreditation, teaching in English, prestige.
+Erasmus Charter, ranking, international accreditation, English taught classes, prestige.

 If the partner institution meets these criteria, approval is determined by the head of international development.
-It includes an on-site visit (in 80% of cases), a written report, a “new partner” proposal, and ratification by Senior Management.
-The International Department performs operational monitoring.
-The “Europe area” specialist is responsible for coordination with relevant partner institutions and students (learning agreements, course managers, transcripts, intelligence and traffic monitoring).
+It involves an on-site visit (in 80% of cases), a written report, a “new partner” proposal, and validation by Management.
+Operational monitoring is provided by the International Office.
+The European specialist is responsible for the coordination with the partner institution and students (learning agreements, course managers, transcripts, intelligence and traffic monitoring).

-For corporate mobility, course agreements are written after approval of the objectives by a professor, who may also be responsible for supervising Master’s degree dissertations for the “Grande Ecole” programme.
+For corporate mobility, internship agreements are established after validation of the objectives by a professor, who may also be responsible for supervising the Master’s thesis for the “Grande Ecole” programme.

-The Erasmus+ scheme enables students to receive financial help for periods of study and traineeships based in Europe, more specifically in the following countries:
+The Erasmus+ scheme enables students to receive financial assistance for periods of study and internship based in Europe, more specifically in the following countries: